 My other interests include the world history of piracy, which inspired me to expand an earlier book into Pillaging the Empire: Global Piracy on the High Seas, 1500-1750 (Routledge, 2015).
 I have just published Piracy in the Early Modern Era: An Anthology of Sources (2019) with co-author Arne Bialuschewski of Trent University in Ontario, Canada.
 I am also planning to return to my earlier research on gold mining in colonial Colombia, from which my book on emeralds grew.
 The green Andes keep tugging at my heart.

 As a teacher, I have always tinkered with textbooks, and with Matthew Restall (Penn State) I co-authored Latin America in Colonial Times (Cambridge, 2018), now in its second edition.
-An abiding interest in world history led me to work with co-authors Bonnie Smith, Richard Von Glahn, and Marc Van de Mieroop on the textbook World in the Making: A Global History (Oxford, 2018).
+An abiding interest in world history led me to work with co-authors Bonnie Smith, Richard Von Glahn, and Marc Van de Mieroop on the textbook World in the Making: A Global History (Oxford, 2018, 2nd ed.
+2022).
 My feeling is that all historians should attempt to work and teach at various scales from micro to macro, and to accept the global challenge.

 As a service to my profession, I served as General Editor of the interdisciplinary journal Colonial Latin American Review from 2010 to 2021.
 I also serve on the editorial boards of several U.S., European, and Latin American journals, including Fronteras de la Historia and Itinerario.
 With Matthew Restall I edit the Cambridge Latin American Studies monograph series and on my own I edit the Diálogos series of books with broader appeal for the University of New Mexico Press.